-Special dividend is the non-recurring dividend distributed by the company to its shareholders.
+A special dividend is a type of dividend that is non-recurring and distributed by the company to its shareholders.
 It is separate from the normal recurring cycle of dividends.
-It is also known as the extra dividend or irregular dividend.
-The amount distributed through special dividend is larger compared to the normal dividend.
+It is also known as the extra or irregular dividend.
+The amount distributed through a special dividend is larger than the normal dividend.

-- Series of exceptional earning for few years.
+- Series of exceptional earnings for a few years.

 - The company has sold a subsidiary or a department or some assets

-- Achieved a milestone. i.e. 50th anniversary of the company
+- Achieved a milestone, e.g., the 50th anniversary of the company

 - A major lawsuit win

-When the company has a large amount of cash lying on their balance sheet, they choose to distribute it to shareholders through the special dividend.
-It makes more sense to distribute the cash to shareholders when a company does not have attractive reinvestment opportunities in near future.
-The shareholders will be able to invest that money somewhere better than the unappealing project.
+When the company has a large amount of cash lying on its balance sheet, they choose to distribute it to shareholders through a special dividend.
+It makes more sense to distribute the cash to shareholders when a company does not have attractive reinvestment opportunities in the near future.
+The shareholders will be able to invest that money somewhere better than an unappealing project.

-Sometimes company distributes the special dividend to change the capital structure.
+Sometimes, the intention of the company behind such distribution is to change the capital structure.
 It will reduce the equity and total assets.
-So it will increase the proportion debt in the capital structure and reduce the cost of capital.
+So, it will increase the proportion of debt in the capital structure and reduce the cost of capital.

 A Useful Tool for Cyclical Industries

-Cyclical industries are affected significantly by the changes in economic outlook.
-Their earnings are unpredictable as they might make a profit in some periods and loss in some.
-Hence, cyclical industries use the special dividend to create a hybrid payout policy.
-They follow the normal dividend cycle and whenever earning are good in a particular period, they distribute it through the special dividend.
+Cyclical industries are affected significantly by the changes in the economic outlook.
+Their earnings are unpredictable as they might make a profit in some periods and a loss in some.
+Hence, cyclical industries use it as a tool to create a hybrid payout policy.
+They follow the normal dividend cycle, and whenever earnings are good in a particular period, they distribute it through the special dividend.

-Special dividend will have the same effect as a normal dividend on the price.
-On the ex-dividend date, the stock price will reduce by the amount of special dividend declared.
+It will have the same effect as a normal dividend on the price.
+On the ex-dividend date, the stock price will reduce by the amount of the special dividend declared.
 For example, if the closing price of a stock one day before the ex-dividend date is $30.
-The company has announced a special dividend of $5/ Share.
-Theoretically, the price on the ex-dividend date should be $25 ($30 -$5).
+The company has announced a special dividend of $5 per Share.
+Theoretically, the price on such a date should be $25 ($30 -$5).
 However, the market will reflect all the sentiments related to stock in the price.
-So, the price might be more or less than 25 depending on how investors interpret the result.
+So, the price might be more or less than 25, depending on how investors interpret the result.

 Error in Judgment

-Companies might announce special dividend thinking that they will have enough cash to fund its future projects even after declaring the special dividend.
-There are chances that company’s judgment could be wrong.
-In future, if some attractive opportunity comes up then the company might not be able to take advantage of it because it has disbursed the cash.
+Companies might announce such dividends, thinking they will have enough cash to fund their future projects even after such distribution.
+There are chances that the company’s judgment could be wrong.
+If some attractive opportunity comes up, the company might not be able to take advantage of it because it has disbursed the cash.

 Lack of Investment Opportunities

-Market might interpret that company is announcing special dividend because it does not have any project to invest in.
-Investors looking for growth would not want to be associated with the company which does not have reinvestment opportunities.
+The market might interpret that the company is making such an announcement because it does not have any project to invest in.
+Investors looking for growth would not want to be associated with a company with no reinvestment opportunities.
 This might drag the market price down.
 Many technology stocks are at their growth peak.
 They are facing the same issues.

-The nature of special dividend is very unpredictable.
-The temporary growth in the cash is not an organic growth, it happens because of some special occurrence.
-So for a long-term investor, special dividend is not of that much importance.
+The nature of such dividends is very unpredictable.
+The temporary growth in the cash is not organic growth; it happens because of some special occurrence.
+So for a long-term investor, this is not of that much importance.
 It has no effect or a small effect on valuation.
 Also, it is not considered in the calculation of the dividend yield.

-A special dividend is an occasional event, so investors should not interpret it as a signal for higher future dividend income.
-Investing just for the special dividend is never a good strategy.
-Also, Companies should be cautious while taking the decision of special dividend as it can backfire.
-It has happened with some companies in past.1,2
+A special dividend is an occasional event, so investors should not interpret it as a signal for higher future returns.
+Investing just for this purpose is never a good strategy.
+Also, companies should be cautious while making such decisions as these can backfire.
+It has happened with some companies in the past.